Dave-team/Knowledge-base/Mental Models.md

 Subselves: We use different mental processes in different situations, so each of us is not a single character but a collection of different characters, who take turns to commandeer the body depending on the situation.
 There is an office “you”, a lover “you”, an online “you”, etc.

 Excessive self regard: when we overestimate our own capabilities, especially when we have little experience.
-The more incompetent someone, the less they realize they’re incompetent
+The more incompetent someone, the less they realize they’re incompetent.
+We tend to overvalue ourselves.
+The best antidote to this is to force yourself to think more objectively about yourself and just realize that we are all fragile and the value from life is in bringing happiness to ourselves and those around us

 Hedonic treadmill: we pursue things because we think they will make us happy.
 When we reach that, we feel pleasure and success for a very short time and then our success no longer gives us pleasure.
 As a result, we seek something new and the cycle repeats.